Daedrus/embci-example-repo/README.md

 The target triple for the Cortex M0+ is `thumbv6m-none-eabi` as can be seen [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
-A good explanation for what target triples are, can be found [here](https://www.flother.is/til/llvm-target-triple/).
+A good explanation on target triples can be found [here](https://www.flother.is/til/llvm-target-triple/).

 The `-Tlink.x` flag currently tells the Rust linker (which by default seems to be set to LLVM's [LLD linker](https://lld.llvm.org/), but it can be changed) to use `link.x` as a linker script.
-That linker script is provided by the `cortex-m-rt` crate and it includes the `memory.x` script which is present in this repository.
+That linker script is provided by the `cortex-m-rt` crate which in turn includes the user-defined `memory.x` script which is present in this repository.
 For more information, look at the `link.x` script directly.